Transfer data to and from Azure

 Azure CLI.
 The Azure CLI is a cross-platform tool that allows you to manage Azure services and upload data to Azure Storage.

 AzCopy.
 Use AzCopy from a Windows or Linux command-line to easily copy data to and from Azure Blob, File, and Table storage with optimal performance.
 AzCopy supports concurrency and parallelism, and the ability to resume copy operations when interrupted.
-It is also faster than most other options.
+You can also leverage AzCopy to copy data from AWS to Azure.
 For programmatic access, the Microsoft Azure Storage Data Movement Library is the core framework that powers AzCopy.
 It is provided as a .NET Core library.

 Start-AzureStorageBlobCopyPowerShell cmdlet is an option for Windows administrators who are used to PowerShell.